6uayf/6uayf.github.io/teaching/math102_syllabus.md

 **Calculators:** A graphing calculator (e.g., TI-83, TI-84, or TI-89) is recommended for homework assignments and as an aid in learning concepts. *The use of calculators will NOT be permitted during exams.*

 **Homework:** Homework exercises will be assigned on Wednesdays on the course [homework][hw] page and they are due on the subsequent Wednesday by midnight.
-There will be about three problems that you will turn in each week.
 You have to submit online homework through Gradescope.
 In addition, I will give more suggested problems.
 These will not be turned in, but you should to do them if you want to succeed in the class.
 In particular, the graded problems will likely not be enough practice to be able to do the required calculations quickly enough for a test.